Lactium® (Alpha-Casozepine Milk Peptide)

 Important Drug interactions

-Benzodiazepines: theoretical SYNERGISTIC effects (same receptor site) — monitor for excessive sedation if combined.
+Benzodiazepines: theoretical synergistic effects (same receptor site) — monitor for excessive sedation if combined.

 Other GABA-A modulators (zolpidem, eszopiclone, baclofen): theoretical additive effects.